Joan (band)

 Joan (stylized as joan) is an American duo from Little Rock, Arkansas, consisting of Alan Benjamin Thomas and Steven Rutherford.

 History

 The duo formed in 2017.
+The band name was inspired by the fact that both band members had a grandmother whose name was Joan.
 The duo released their first EP in 2019, titled portra.
 The duo released their second EP in 2020 titled cloudy.
 In May 2021, the duo released a new song titled "so good" as well as plans to release two EPs the same year.
 The two EPs, hi and bye, were released in late 2021.
 In April 2023, they released their debut album, superglue.

 The duo toured with Bloc Party during 2025, performing as the opener during the band's tour while in the US.